Oct. 27, 2020

 But what about that imprisoned family?
 What can any of us do in the face of such a tragic report?
 Of course, to begin with, let’s agree to pray for this couple and their baby.
 For reasons of security we should simply call the parents “Mohammed” and “Nebiyat.”
 And let’s also thank God for the holy light of Christian lives shining in such a dark place.
 What amazing courage these new believers have!

-And finally, let’s not fail to pray for the brave outreach groups from the United States and elsewhere—groups like New Covenant Missions.
-They are operating in one of the most dangerous and chaotic places on earth.
+And finally, let’s not fail to pray for the brave outreach groups from the United States and elsewhere who are operating in one of the most dangerous and chaotic places on earth.
 Let’s pray for all concerned—prisoners and ministers alike—and for their safety, encouragement, and inspiration to carry on their heroic ministries.